• Home

 Looking for more fun ways to build your child’s thinking skills?
 Check out this company.
 We’ve shopped here for nearly thirty years.
 They sell lots of slightly quirky and wonderfully fun educational products and thinking games for children, and we’ve loved everything we’ve ever bought from them, using their products not only in our schooling, but giving them as birthday gifts and tucking them into Christmas stockings, as well.

 We love Pimsleur.
 It has been engineered to teach foreign languages in the same way children learn their native tongue.
-Already know Spanish?
-Then try something new.
-Pimsleur offers about 50 different languages, and his method makes learning languages easy.
+Pimsleur offers about 50 different languages, and this method makes learning languages easy.
 Several years ago, our family spent three weeks backpacking Europe.
 We used the 30-day Pimsleur programs beforehand to study German, French, and Italian and learned enough from just the first 10-12 lessons of each to get around very comfortably.
 Advanced levels are available for several of the most common languages and come with reading booklets, but the bulk of the instruction is auditory.
+If you pick Spanish, you can download the free tests I created for my children to track their progress and assign a grade.

 • Rosetta Stone